AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [Building a Wizard in Blazor with components and MVVM](https://itnext.io/building-a-wizard-in-blazor-with-components-and-mvvm-96219a7b221c) - May 5, 2019 - Building a Wizard in Blazor with components and MVVM.
 * [Introducing Telerik UI for Blazor 1.0.0](https://www.telerik.com/blogs/introducing-telerik-ui-for-blazor-1-0-0) - May 2, 2019 - Introducing Telerik UI for Blazor 1.0.0.
 * [Get Some Sass Into Your Blazor App](https://chrissainty.com/get-some-sass-into-your-blazor-app/) - May 1, 2019 - Get Some Sass Into Your Blazor App.
 * [Blazor on the Server: The Good and the Unfortunate](https://visualstudiomagazine.com/articles/2019/04/01/razor-components.aspx) - April 30, 2019 - Blazor on the Server: The Good and the Unfortunate.